-If teachers do not feel comfortable with questions that arise out of issues pertaining to relationships and sex education, then they should seek advice from either their Year Head, their Head of Department, the Head of PSHEE, the school nurse or from the Senior Deputy, as they see appropriate.
+If teachers do not feel comfortable with questions that arise out of issues pertaining to relationships and sex education, then they should seek advice from either their Year Head, their Head of Department, the Head of PSHE, or from the Pastoral Deputy, as they see appropriate.
 They should not feel obliged to answer difficult questions immediately, and to do so could be inappropriate in a class forum.
 An anonymous question box/envelope is a resource used when teaching sensitive issues.
-If a teacher is uncertain by answering a question then they should refer to the Head of PSHEE.
+If a teacher is uncertain by answering a question then they should refer to the Head of PSHE.